 Table of Content

-GRE Exam Syllabus 2025: General and Subject Tests Section-wise Syllabus
+GRE Exam Syllabus 2025: General and Subject Test Syllabus

-More than 1300 business schools worldwide - among them Harvard, Stanford, MIT Sloan, with Yale - now accept GRE scores for MBA entry.
-A high GRE score may lift your application.
-The exam holds three parts: Analytical Writing (one essay); Verbal Reasoning (reading tasks with vocabulary); Quantitative Reasoning (math problems plus data tasks).
-Adjust your study plan to use your strong points, boost your results.
+The GRE exam holds three parts: Analytical Writing (one essay), Verbal Reasoning (reading tasks with vocabulary), and Quantitative Reasoning (math problems plus data tasks).
+Adjust your study plan to use your strong points and boost your results.

 We'll answer all these questions!
 This blog by Yocket will tell you exactly what and how you need to prepare for the GRE test.